locka99/opcua/docs/design.md

 * [`opcua-certificate-creator`](../tools/certificate-creator) - a command-line tool for creating OPC UA compatible public cert and private key.

 These are all published on [crates.io](https://crates.io).
 Generally speaking there is a 4-6 month gap between releases unless a breaking bug is found.
-Releases tend to be very substantially improved between releases.
+The API tend to receive breaking changes between releases but the functionality grows and becomes more complete.

 The workspace also contains some other folders: